 As per its regulations, FDI means investment by a non-resident entity/person resident outside India and it includes all the different types of foreign investment in India including the investment by (Foreign Institutional Investor) FIIs, investment by NRI, investment by foreigners or the foreign entities, etc.,

 FDI in a Private Limited Company

 FDI in a Private Limited Company is allowed only for non-resident entities, that are subject to the FDI Policy and its sectoral caps.
 FDI in a Private Limited Company falls under two categories, which is an automatic route or the approval route.
 FDI is permitted up to 100% in most of the sectors other than those sectors which are capped or are restricted.
-In the cases where an automatic approval is not allowed, the prior approval from the Foreign Investment Promotion Board (FIPB) of the Government of India is required to be obtained which is prior to the investment.
+In the cases where an automatic approval is not allowed, the prior approval from the Foreign Investment Promotion Board (FIPB) of the Government of India is required to be obtained which is before the investment.
 Further, the citizens or the entities of Bangladesh or Pakistan can invest in India, only under the approval route.

 FDI in a Private Limited company can either be through various equity instruments.
 Indian companies can also issue equity shares, preference shares, and convertible debentures, but subject to the norms and guidelines.
 The equity shares of a private limited company that is issued under FDI must be issued at a fair value.
 But, there is a relaxation in the rules in the case of a newly incorporated entity or subscription to the Memorandum of Association while incorporating a company by an NRI or Foreigner, the shares can also be issued at face value.